 All our staff are registered as legal foster parents, which allows us to exist as a registered place of safety.
-When babies are placed in our baby dropbox, Impact Africa cares for them until they are legally cleared for an adoption process.
+When babies are placed in our Promise Homes, Impact Africa cares for them until they are legally cleared for an adoption process.

-The Baby Safe is open 24/7 for desperate mothers to anonymously leave their babies safely inside.
+Help is available 24/7 for desperate mothers in need of guidance.
+If a mother is faced with no other choice but to give up her baby, our in-house social worker and team will guide her through the necessary steps.
 Once rescued, the child is transferred to our partnering baby homes where they are cared for until they are adopted into a loving family.

 SUPPORT & SPONSOR